-Print using Apple AirPrint
+How to print using Apple AirPrint

 AirPrint-enabled apps let you create and print full-quality documents and graphics without the chore of installing drivers or configuring the printer queue.
 The requirements are rather minimal — you need any model iPad, an iPhone 3GS or later, or a third-generation iPod Touch — as well as the latest version of iOS and an AirPrint-compatible printer with the latest firmware.
-Feel free to check Apple’s AirPrint basic support page for a comprehensive list of all compatible devices, including popular models from Canon, Epson, HP, Samsung, Brother, and a ton of other noteworthy manufacturers.
-AirPrint functionality is also the same across all iPhone models, which makes the software incredibly easy to use no matter if you have an iPhone 5c or a 6S Plus.
+Check Apple’s AirPrint basic support page for a comprehensive list of all compatible devices, including popular models from Canon, Epson, HP, Samsung, Brother, and a ton of other noteworthy manufacturers.
+AirPrint functionality is also the same across all iPhone models, which makes the software incredibly easy to use no matter if you have an iPhone 5c or a 7 Plus.

-Step 1 — Connect to Wi-Fi
+Step 1: Connect to Wi-Fi

 In order to use AirPrint, both your printer and iPhone must be connected to the same Wi-Fi network.
 Keep in mind there may be multiple networks available in an office setting and you might have to enable the AirPrint function depending on your printer.
-Check your printer’s manual or the manufacturer’s website for a more detailed instructions about how to turn on the function and connect to Wi-Fi.
+Check your printer’s manual or the manufacturer’s website for more detailed instructions about how to turn on the function and connect to Wi-Fi.

-Step 2 — Select the printer
+Step 2: Select the printer

 Check the connection between your iPhone and the printer by opening an AirPrint-supported app such as Mail, Safari, or Evernote.
 Most apps will feature a familiar arrow that resembles a forward or reply email icon.
 Tap the icon, select Print and your printer should appear as the selected device by default.
 Otherwise, tap Select Printer at the top and allow your iPhone to scan for nearby printers.

-Step 3 — Choose the number of copies
+Step 3: Choose the number of copies

 Select the number of copies you want to print by tapping the addition and subtraction arrows to the right of Copy.
 Obviously at least one copy is mandatory, but you can print up to a total of 99 pages at once if you’re feeling trigger happy.
 You can also tap Options to reveal color options and which pages to print (if there are multiple pages).

-Step 4 — Print
+Step 4: Print

 Once you’ve selected the printer and the number of pages you want, hit Print in the top-right corner of the page.
 You can cancel your print job or check its status by double-tapping the Home button, choosing Print Center while in the App Switcher, and tapping Cancel Printing.

-Print using email
+How to print using email

 Did you think people were the only ones with email addresses?
 Many of Epson and HP’s new models feature HP ePrint or Epson Email Print for printing anywhere in the world by simply emailing a photo or document file to your printer’s assigned email.
 Once set up, the process is relatively easy and straightforward, requiring you to merely send an email from your iPhone to your email-compatible printer.
-This is obviously not an option for all users and printer models, but it is available for many models, such as the Epson Expression and WorkForce series as well as most recent HP printers.
+This is obviously not an option for all users and printer models, but it is available for many models, such as the Epson Expression and WorkForce series, as well as most recent HP printers.

-Step 1 — Activate email printing
+Step 1: Activate email printing

 Assuming you have an email-compatible printer, the first thing you need to do is activate the email function.
 The enabling process will vary from device to device — Epson users are going to want to activate Epson Connect, for instance — but the entire process should be outlined in greater detail in your printer’s manual or on the manufacturer’s website.
 The printer will be assigned a default email address upon activation, which will likely amount to a series of random characters at a specified domain name, but you can change this later to something you’ll actually remember.
 Although your iPhone doesn’t need to be connected to the same wireless network as your printer in order to use email printing, the printer will still be required to connect via Wi-Fi as opposed to a standard USB cable.

-Step 2 — Print
+Step 2: Print